jD4niel/requerimientos_bot/README.md

    - The Binance public API will be used to fetch cryptocurrency data: [Binance API](https://api.binance.com/api/v3/klines?symbol=BTCUSDT&interval=15m&limit=100).
    - If the script does not receive arguments, it should have default values to make the request.
    - The script will run infinitely, making constant requests to the Binance API to obtain data for RSI calculation.
+   - While the script is running you should print in terminal the following values: DATE - SYMBOL - PRICE - RSI_VALUE (Recommend logging library and enable colors)

 4. **RSI Rules**:
    - If RSI <= 30 or RSI >= 70, send notification.